Prometheus-chains/.github/profile/README.md

 ## 💡 Impact

-**Bringing healthcare data and payments onchain — the first patient-owned record system built on Base.**
+**Bringing healthcare data and payments onchain — the first patient-owned record & claims systembuilt on Base.**

 By making healthcare infrastructure credibly neutral, Prometheus Chains turns Ethereum and Base into the **trust layer for medicine itself** — enabling interoperability, transparency, and automation at a human scale.